lambdaclass/concrete/ROADMAP.md

 Boolean “bounded” label.
 This is a source-level complexity/DoS-resistance claim, not wall-clock timing.

+   Reuse R-0445's resource subjects, symbolic expressions, assumptions, completeness, and blocker codes.
+This task upgrades inferred bounds into obligations with replayable discharge; it does not fork their identifiers or introduce a parallel source cost semantics.

    Bounds are obligations and must discharge like them: loop-bound arithmetic routes to `omega`/`bv_decide` through R-0170, and cost-bound discharge is a named auto-discharge gate case — bounds that require hand-written Lean